Homemade Play Sand {DIY Kinetic Sand}

 How To Make Homemade Play Sand

-This homemade play sand is somewhat like the Kinetic sands and other play sands such as this Cra-Z-Sand.
-It’s a material that feels quite a bit like real sand that you are also able to mold into shapes that will stick together.
+This homemade play sand (sometimes also called Moon Sand) is like the kinetic sands and other play sands such as this Cra-Z-Sand.
+It really does feel like real sand that you’re also able to mold it into shapes that will stick together.

 Bigger kids will have fun shaping this sand and building things, but even a little guy like my grandson (15 months old at the time of this writing) was able to have plenty of fun squishing around, scooping and dumping, and smashing the little shapes that I made for him.